Specialist Intensive Care at Southern District Health Board (Invercargill/Dunedin), Otago

-Our tight-knit team values the importance of creating a work environment that is welcoming, safe, equitable, and inclusive, therefore, it is key for you to have a sound understanding of and commitment to multi-cultural living and family/whanau principles.
+Our tight knit team values the importance of creating a work environment that is welcoming, safe, equitable and inclusive; therefore, it is key for you to have a sound understanding of and commitment to multi-cultural living and family / whanau principles.
 These core values align with our work and life practices and team well-being.
-Duties include patient management, leading ward rounds, undertaking clinical procedures, quality and safety work, teaching, audit, participation in research, and attendance at clinical review meetings amongst others.
-However, life is for living and Otago is an amazing place to live, we also work closely with our team to ensure the achievement of a good work/life balance.
+Duties include: patient management, leading ward rounds, undertaking clinical procedures, quality and safety work, teaching, audit, participation in research and attendance at clinical review meetings amongst others.
+However, life is for living and Otago is an amazing place to live; we also work closely with our team to ensure achievement of good work/life balance.

 You will need to have, or be eligible to be awarded, vocational registration with the New Zealand Medical Council in intensive care medicine and/or your other specialty.
 To be considered for these roles, it is essential that you hold a post-graduate training and qualification in adult Intensive Care Medicine (FCICM or equivalent) as well as in your other specialist field.